 Figure 39

-Figure 39 shows an expanded physical architecture that represents the radical system implementation.
+Figure 39 shows an expanded physical architecture that represents the progressive system implementation.
 Although the physical appearance of the two system architectures does not differ greatly, the actual capabilities of the system do.
-For example, the radical system includes a revamped, fully independent and autonomous website that resides on a much more robust dedicated server.
+For example, the progressive system includes a revamped, fully independent and autonomous website that resides on a much more robust dedicated server.
 These two traits alone provide for a majority of the increased capability of the system to handle an exponentially expanded document flow.
 Also, smaller attributes such as increased network interfacing capability with outside peer networks and iTunes U to allow greater access to resources is included.
-Another difference is that the radical system contains defined human elements.
-This is because the radical system will include tasks that simply cannot be automated, or that would not be practical to automate.
+Another difference is that the progressive system contains defined human elements.
+This is because the progressive system will include tasks that simply cannot be automated, or that would not be practical to automate.
 The functional hierarchy describes these tasks as they relate to the main human components of the manager, LITS, and general staff.

 Morphological Representation of Selected System Components

 Below is a morphological box that shows the various options available for critical system components.
-The general trend in the difference between the components for the incremental and radical systems is that the radical system tends to demand new, dedicated software and hardware that is capable of handling a large increase in dataflow and users.
+The general trend in the difference between the components for the incremental and progressive systems is that the progressive system tends to demand new, dedicated software and hardware that is capable of handling a large increase in dataflow and users.
 If the open access initiative is mandated, DiscoverArchive will experience a massive increase in both of these that will without a doubt overrun current system resources.
-This means that the radical system must be built to handle all of the implications of a mandate, whether this means simultaneous users, data transfer bandwidth or access permissions
+This means that the progressive system must be built to handle all of the implications of a mandate, whether this means simultaneous users, data transfer bandwidth or access permissions